 - Legal research: P30

-On successful payment of the above, your passport will then be stamped with your requested extension.
+Upon successful payment of the above, your passport will then be stamped with the requested extension.

 The Philippines eTA is an electronic travel authorization for Taiwanese citizens traveling to the Philippines for a short period of time.